klayoutmatthias/xsection/docs/DocIntro.md

 Cross section files are simple to write.
 They provide a description how to convert a planar layout into a vertical material stack.
 XS scripts are really "scripts" - they are small programs which are executed by KLayout's internal Ruby interpreter.
 Simple scripts can be written without much knowledge of the Ruby language by following a simple recipe.
 Complex scripts can utilize the full power of that scheme by using loops, procedures, if statements and so on.

 This document is an introduction into XS files.
-A reference with more details about the functions, methods and their parameters is provided here: [DocReference](Reference).
+A reference with more details about the functions, methods and their parameters is provided here: [Reference](DocReference).

 Let us start with a simple example for a XS file: